mangesh2m/d-a-c-workflow/About Markdown/readme.md

 Markdown is a lightweight markup language created by **John Gruber** that enables you to focus squarely on creating content, without getting bogged down by the complex syntax typically found in other markup languages like HTML or XML.
 Its simple syntax is easy to remember and quickly becomes second nature with minimal practice.

-Find below a summary of the most-used Markdown syntax:
+Find below a summary of the most-used Markdown syntax, which also includes GitHub-flavored Markdown (GFM) additions:

 ## Markdown Cheat Sheet